Optimal Algorithms for Separating a Polyhedron from Its Single-Part Mold: Preliminary Analysis

-\begin{obs} All the points in any fixed cell of the arrangement $\A(\C)$ have the same depth. \end{obs}

-\begin{theorem} In our setting there cannot be a face of zero depth in $\A(\C)$.
-Similarly, in Lemma~\ref{lem:valid-pair}, Condition~(i) follows from Condition~(ii). \end{theorem} \begin{proof} Assume, for the sake of contradiction that there exists a face of zero depth in the arrangement $\A(\C)$. let $\vec{d}$ be a direction in this face.
-We assumed that for each facet $F_i$, $\vec{d}\cdot\nu(F_i)\geq 0$, or equivalently, for each facet $F_i$, the direction $\vec{d}$ is pointing into the polyhedron.
-If we choose an arbitrary point inside the polyhedron (not on its boundary) and go from it in the direction $\vec{d}$ we will eventually leave the polyhedron through some facet $F_j$, meaning that $\vec{d}$ must be pointing out of the polyhedron from $F_j$.
-Contradiction.
+\begin{obs} All the points in any fixed cell of the arrangement $\A(\C)$ have the same depth. \end{obs} \begin{theorem} There cannot be a face of zero depth in $\A(\C)$. \end{theorem} \begin{proof} Assume, for the sake of contradiction, that there exists a face of zero depth in the arrangement $\A(\C)$.
+Let $\vec{d}$ be a direction in this face.
+If we choose an arbitrary point inside the polyhedron (not on its boundary) and go from it in the direction $\vec{d}$ we will eventually leave the polyhedron through some facet $F_j$.
+That is, $\vec{d}$ must be pointing out of the polyhedron from $F_j$, an hence $\vec{d}$ is in $\bar{h}(F_j)$, in contradiction to $\vec{d}$ lying inside a face with zero depth.

-Notice that in order to avoid special degenerate cases, like crossing the polyhedron in an edge, we choose the arbitrary point such that it does not lie on any of the planes spanned by the direction $\vec{d}$ and an edge of the polyhedron. \end{proof}
+Notice that in order to avoid special degenerate cases, like crossing the polyhedron in an edge, we choose the arbitrary point such that it does not lie on any of the planes spanned by the direction $\vec{d}$ and an edge of the polyhedron.